maester365/maester/website/docs/monitoring/azure-automation.md

 ## Why Azure Automation?
 Azure Automation provides a simple and effective method to automate email reporting with Maester.
 Azure Automation has a free-tier option, giving you up to 500 minutes of execution each month without additional cost.

+### Pre-requisites
+- If this is your first time using Microsoft Azure, you must set up an [Azure Subscription](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription) so you can create resources and are billed appropriately.
+- You must also have access to a **Global Administrator** account in your Entra tenant.
+This is so the necessary permissions can be consented to the Managed Identity you will create.

 ## Create an Azure Automation Account
 - Log in to **[portal.azure.com](https://portal.azure.com)**.
 - Search for and select **Automation Accounts**.